h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 ###Introduction

 K-Means falls in the general category of clustering algorithms.

-###When to Use K-Means

-Use K-Means when the data are a set of attributes on which the members of the population likely differ and the objective is classification.
-Here are some examples:

-- How do competitors differ from one another on critical dimensions?
-- How is a particular market segmented?
-- Which dimensions are most important to differentiating between members of a population of interest?

 ###Defining a K-Means Model

-**Note:** For a K-Means model, the columns in the training frame cannot contain categorical values.
-If you select a dataset with categorical values as the training frame, the categorical columns are identified.

 - **Destination\_key**: (Optional) Enter a custom name for the model to use as a reference.
 By default, H2O automatically generates a destination key.